Profile Picture

 32 K2-72 e 217.0 2.2 24.2 M Aquarius Ian Crossfield: Validating low-mass star statistical distributions.

-Believe Your sensings of Hell like interactions, environments, Heavens like ovservations.
-Binarily desisively with strong conviction, lead towards Heavens, go and lead us with confidence.
+Believe Your intuitions, sensings of Hell like interactions, communications, environments, vs. Heavens like observations, intuitions.
+Binarily, decisively with strong conviction, lead towards Heavens, go and lead us with confidence.